bwarren2/objective_impeachment/PITCHME.md

 ---

-This is an objective, non-partisan summary of the current impeachment case against Donald Trump.
+This is an non-partisan, definition-and-evidence heavy summary of the current impeachment case against Donald Trump.

-It is designed for unbiased presentation, without presuming preexisting knowledge.
+It is written for unbiased presentation, without presuming preexisting knowledge.

 ---